kitanovicd/Bridge/README.md

 ```cpp
 function deposit(uint256 amount, address receiver)
 ```
 Allows a user to deposit tokens into the bridge pool, specifying the amount and the receiver's address.
+First, BrigdePool must have allowance to spend given amount of BridgeToken.

 ```cpp
 function executeBridge(uint256 originChainDepositID, address receiver, uint256 amount)